dev-night/dev-night.github.io/public/index.md

     If that sounds all new to you just bring your laptop.
 </div>

-- Date: 22nd January 2019
+- Date: 12th February 2019
 - Place: Tradebyte Software GmbH (Bahnhofsplatz 8, 91522 Ansbach)
 - Time: 19:15
-- Topic: #030 /dev/night - Next Level Jam
+- Topic: #031 /dev/night - Go to gRPC
 - Pizza and [Mate](http://www.clubmate.de/)!
 - Meetup: [meetup.com/dev_night](https://meetup.com/dev_night)
 - Contact: [dev-night@tradebyte.com](mailto:dev-night@tradebyte.com)
 - Twitter: [@dev_night](https://twitter.com/dev_night)
 - Hashtag: [#devnight](https://twitter.com/search?q=%23devnight&src=hash)

-On the 25th of January to the 27th Tradebyte will host the Global Game Jam 2019 (GGJ) in Ansbach! <br/>
-To register or get more information follow [**this link**](https://tradebyte.com/ggj).

-It is our tradition to level up your game development skills for the event so that you can jam safely ;) <br />
-This time [Martin](https://github.com/mjainta) and [Niklas](https://twitter.com/niklas_heer) will give you an introduction into what is the [GGJ](https://globalgamejam.org/faq) and some valuable tips to have an awesome game jam.
+This time Goran and Naren will introduce you to the [Go language](https://golang.org/).
-For everyone new to game development Martin will introduce you to [Phaser](https://phaser.io/) ([3](https://phaser.io/phaser3)) which is a HTML5 game development framework.

-If you want to take a look at it before the event: [http://phaser.io/](https://phaser.io/)

-After the introduction we'll get together in pairs and will practice what Martin showed us with a little challenge to be fully prepared for the GGJ.
+Naren will teach you the basics of the language and show you how Go handles concurrency.
+After that Goran will do a deep dive by writing a Go application to work with streams over [HTTP/2](https://http2.github.io/) by using [gRPC](https://grpc.io/).

+We will follow this up by a challenge to implement a little Go application yourself so you can really grasp the language afterwards.

 [**We will also livestream the event!**](https://stream.dev-night.io)